Understanding PML, JCV, and the potential risks

 JCV is something you may or may not have in your body

-- Typically, people with JCV are exposed to it during childhood
+- Typically, people with JCV are infected during childhood

 - JCV is common and is harmless in most people, but can cause PML in people who have weakened immune systems, such as people taking TYSABRI